ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### Cognito User pool
 {:.no_toc}
 User Pools are user directories used to manage sign-up and sign-in functionality for mobile and web applications.
-Users can register directly in our **user pool** or they can register themselves through web identity federation via a well known 3th party like: facebook, amazon, google.
+Users can register directly in our **user pool** or they can register themselves through web identity federation via a well-known 3rd party like: facebook, amazon, google.
 Whenever a user logs in to our user pool they receive a **JWT token** that contains information about their identity and authorizations.
 We call this information JWT claims.